Faces of UMSI: Tzu-Yu (Danny) Wu

 Danny is also interested in how layperson language and professional medical language are used in clinical environments, which is explored in “Bridging the Gap between Information Availability and Information Utility when Sharing Narrative Clinician Notes with Patients,” a project conducted through the Clinical and Consumer Informatics Research Group led by Prof. Zheng, one of two UMSI research groups Danny is actively involved in.
 The project is focused on helping breast cancer patients better interpret medical documents and put the information to meaningful use.

-Danny, who has a BBA in Information Management from National Taiwan University and MSI specializing in Information Retrieval from U-M, expects to graduate in late 2015.
+Danny, who has a BBA in Information Management from National Taiwan University and MSI specializing in Information Analysis and Retrieval from U-M, received his PhD in Information in late 2016 and started his faculty position as an Assistant Professor at the University of Cincinnati College of Medicine.